Banuba/arcloud-effects-cli/README.md

 Fields:

 - `"URL"` - path to zip archive with effect's files.
 All effect's files should be placed in root of archive.
 - `"Preview"` - path to preview png file.
 Each effect has `preview.png` file.
-Copy them, rename with the effect name and upload to the bucket.
 - `"ETag"` - MD5 hash of effect `.zip` file.

 ## Effects zip archive structure